Environmental issues in Uruguay: Energy

-Wind Energy
+Wind energy

-22% of electric energy is produced by wind power.
-By 2017, they believe that number will grow to 38%, which would mean second in the world to only Denmark.
+In Uruguay, 22% of the electric energy is produced by wind power.
+By 2017, they believe that number will grow to 38%, which would make Uruguay second in the world to Denmark.
 In only 10 years, Uruguay has been able to develop its wind power helping the hydroelectric energy situation that has seen itself in constant decline due to the increasing droughts in the region.
-In 2005, Uruguay had no electricity generated by wind whatsoever, in 2015 its output was of over 580 megawatts, and it is predicted that the country will be generating over 2000 megawatts, becoming a world leader in wind energy.
+In 2005, Uruguay had no electricity generated by wind, in 2015 its output was of over 580 megawatts, and it is predicted that the country will be generating over 2000 megawatts, becoming a world leader in wind energy.

 Due to its very flat terrain, Uruguay has a very constant and stable wind power.
 Uruguayan wind energy generates from 40% to 50% of full capacity, that is if the turbines were constantly moving at full potential.
 On the other hand, American wind energy generates only 34% of its full capacity.

 The entire wind energy project is set to cost 3 billion dollars.

-Solar Energy
+Solar energy

 Uruguay is aiming to develop solar energy in the near future.
 A private entity called Tecnova Renovables has a solar power plant that now provides the equivalent of the electrical consumption of 100 homes.
 The government is also developing plans for solar power.
-The fact that it is very unpredictable is the reason why the government remains suspect in investing large amounts of money in this energy source.
+The unpredictable nature of solar energy is why the government remains has not invested large amounts in this source.

-Hydro Energy
+Hydro energy

-Hydroelectric energy used to produce over half of the sustainable electrical energy for Uruguay.
+Hydroelectric energy once produced over half of the sustainable electrical energy for Uruguay.
 The largest dams are located on the Uruguay River, the biggest being the Salto Grande Dam.

 Two more dams will be built in Uruguay, without the moving of any housing or population.
 Even though these two dams are being constructed, the country intends to move away from hydroelectric energy because of climate change.
 More and more droughts affect the region and becoming too dependent on these dams has forced Uruguay to purchase great amounts of fossil fuels from other countries to produce electricity.

-Biomass Energy
+Biomass energy

-Uruguay possesses very developed foresting, cattle and agriculture industries.
-From being practically nonexistent in 2004, only generating 1% of the electric energy of the South American country, it reached an all time high in 2014, achieving 13%.
-The two main agencies that create this energy source are UPM and Montes del Plata, two pulp mills that are taking great awareness in taking care of the environment.
+Uruguay possesses very developed forest, cattle and agriculture industries.
+From being practically nonexistent in 2004, only generating 1% of Uruguay's electric energy, it reached 13% in 2014.
+The two main agencies that create this energy source are UPM and Montes del Plata, two pulp mills that have great awareness for the environment.